aws-samples/aws-hpc-tutorials/content/04-serverless/09-api-interact/09-api-interact1.md

     ```bash
     aws ec2 describe-instances --query 'Reservations[*].Instances[*].[Tags[?Key==`Name`]| [0].Value,InstanceId,InstanceType, PrivateIpAddress, PublicIpAddress]' --filters Name=instance-state-name,Values=running --output table
     ```
     Now `export` the environment variable `HEAD_NODE_ID` with the value corresponding to your head-node.
-This will simplify our future interactions with the API.
+This will simplify your future interactions with the API.